Kenbaz/Kenbaz/README.md

-* Hi there! i'm Kenneth Bassey, a fullstack Engineer, Welcome to my code bank;
+* Hi there! i'm Kenneth Bassey, a fullstack Engineer, Welcome to my code bank.

 Here's a quick summary about me:
 * 😊 Pronouns: He/him